leanprover-community/tutorials4/README.md

 [![Gitpod Ready-to-Code](https://img.shields.io/badge/Gitpod-ready--to--code-blue?logo=gitpod)](https://gitpod.io/#https://github.com/leanprover-community/tutorials4)

-WIP port of the tutorials project to Lean 4.

-The goal of this project is to quickly teach you how to use Lean 3 for mathematics using a very hands-on approach.
+The goal of this project is to quickly teach you how to use Lean 4 for mathematics using a very hands-on approach.
 It can be used alongside [Theorem proving in Lean 4](https://leanprover.github.io/theorem_proving_in_lean4/) or independently.